 Ready for some fun facts about Namibia?
 Some are surprising, others are intriging, but all of them are super interesting!

-Located in southern Africa, Namibia is a country of extremes with hot temperatures, deserts, and very few people!
+Located in southern Africa, Namibia is a country of extremes, characterized by hot temperatures, deserts, and a sparse population.
 Namibia borders Angola and Zambia to the North, Botswana to the East, and South Africa to the East and South.
 The Atlantic Ocean is on the west.

 Fun facts about Namibia